manidlou/elemon/README.md

 elemon is a tiny [node.js](https://nodejs.org) module that monitors an [electron](https://github.com/electron/electron) application and automatically reloads the running application upon any changes.
 It simply means, instead of you typing `./node_modules/.bin/electron .` or `npm start` each time that you want to run your application during development, you let `elemon` do it for you.
 So, `elemon` can easily be used as a light and practical dynamic-reload (live-reload) tool for developing [electron](https://github.com/electron/electron) applications.
 ####Install
 Please use `npm install --save-dev elemon`.
 Also, you can use `npm install -g elemon`.
-The only difference is related to how you want to call `elemon` binary.
+The only difference between them is related to how you want to call `elemon` binary.
 Please read below to see what it means.

 **Notice**: It is naturally presumed that [electron-prebuilt](https://github.com/electron-userland/electron-prebuilt) already installed locally and is located in `/yourproj/node_modules/.bin/electron` since `elemon` uses that binary to spawn your application.
 So, if you haven't installed it yet, please first use `npm install --save-dev electron-prebuilt`, then install `elemon`.